PrioritySoftware/PrioritySoftware.github.io/_sdk/SQL-Variables.md

 ***Priority*** defines three SQL variables for each form column:

-:   *:form_name.form_column_name* --- stores the column's current value
+-   *:form_name.form_column_name* --- stores the column's current value  on screen (note the required colon and period)
-    on screen (note the required semi-colon and period) :   *:form_name1.form_column_name* --- stores its value in the table (note the addition of "1" before the period)
+-   *:form_name1.form_column_name* --- stores its value in the table (note the addition of "1" before the period)
-:   *:form_name.form_column_name.***TITLE** --- stores the form column
+-   *:form_name.form_column_name.**TITLE*** --- stores the form column title.
-    title.

 Thus, :ORDERITEMS.QUANT refers to the ordered quantity currently designated in the **ORDERITEMS** form.
 In contrast, :ORDERITEMS1.QUANT refers to the ordered quantity stored in the **ORDERITEMS** table.
 If you are updating an existing record and have not left the current line in the form, then these variables will hold two different values --- the updated value and the previous one, respectively.
 Along the same lines, :ORDERITEMS.QUANT.TITLE refers to the title of this column.
 This is useful, for instance, as a parameter in [error or warning messages for